 Hands up who fancies themselves a Richard Yates type?
 Or perhaps you are more of a Margaret Atwood.
 The literary legends of yesteryear have glorified what it means to be a writer, so much so that their legacy is more familiar than those authors of our same generation.
 There is a certain romance to the idea of being a writer to the point where we park them in the same camp as an artist, rather than the corporate realm where so many paid writers find themselves.
 When it comes to being a writer in 2019, how smokey are these mirrors?

-It was in a crowded university lecture that I, and some 200+ fresh-faced students, were told that Journalism was not the prosperous path it once was.
+It was in a crowded university lecture that I, and some 200+ fresh-faced students, we're told that Journalism was not the prosperous path it once was.
 An unlikely blow for an Introduction to Journalism subject, but one that I’ve carried long after graduating.
 Sure, newspapers no longer have sizable teams they once did, and magazines we grew up with are being pulled from the stands every year.
-But does that mean the need for writers is dwindling, or are they simplifying shifting in shape and taking on new roles outside of the traditional channels?
+But does that mean they need for writers is dwindling, or are they simplifying shifting in shape and taking on new roles outside of the traditional channels?

 A recent panel discussion I attended fostered a robust discussion about profession over passion, and who writes what in the media landscape.
 One of the speakers was a columnist in a prominent national paper, tackling fashion and societal trends and how they intersect.
 Holding that position was a privilege that was not lost on her, and one that she had worked hard to hold and re-define.
 Holding a salary position in a role not commonly associated with such, she expressed the challenges of writing to convert readers into paying members and the pressure that can create.